Selecting value chains for a new economic development program – Mali

 Fish Feed & Aqua Farming

 The key question for the embassy is whether they want to develop an industry based on imported fish meal.
-On the other hand, fish farming is much more efficient in turning raw protein into protein for human consumption then intensive cattle or chicken farming.
+On the other hand, fish farming is much more efficient in turning raw protein into protein for human consumption than intensive cattle or chicken farming.

 Final Advice to the Netherlands Embassy

-A Pain-gain matrix can be a handy tool to choose between alternatives, in this case value chains.
+A Pain-gain matrix can be a handy tool to choose between alternatives, in this case, value chains.
 Each chain was rated according to the effort needed to make the interventions a success, and the potential impact on economic development & food security.